Hearing Aid evaluations and fittings

-Many consumers are unsure where to find professional help with their hearing.
+Many consumers are unsure where to find professional help with their hearing, or how to go about getting a hearing evaluation.
 Our highly trained staff provides hearing healthcare in a manner that provides you with the information that you need for a successful hearing aid experience.

 Most adults with hearing loss can be helped with hearing aids.
 Choosing the right hearing aid can be difficult.
 There is an enormous amount of information regarding hearing aids and the choices can be daunting.
-Choosing an audiologist who can guide you through this process is the first critical decision in purchasing hearing aids.
+Choosing a specialist who can guide you through this process is the first critical decision in purchasing hearing aids.

 One vs. Two Hearing Aids: You have two ears because you need two ears.
 If you have a hearing loss in each ear that could benefit from hearing aids you should wear two hearing aids.
 Wearing hearing aids bilaterally (in each ear) will improve your ability to hear in noisy settings, allow you to localize sounds in your environment, improve the ability to understand speech and give sound a fuller quality.